patrickoser/social-app/README.md

 One step at a time.
 1% better everyday!

 Todo:
+    Need to check if the singup/login functionality works as intended.

     Install/implment firebase for CRUD, user auth, posts, bookmarks, and such.

     Use 'useMemo' in when interacting with firebase functions so that they are